 If there is something substantial underground, or a distinct boundary between materials depending on the time and distance, the waves bounce off objects or features and return to the equipment.
 The reflections produce an image filled with peaks and hyperbolas.
 Depending on the frequency used, soil changes may also be detected and recorded.
 It is also possible to identify voids and cracks.
 Borehole radars that use GPR scanning are utilized in underground mining applications.

-Ground penetrating radar is versatile.
+Using ground-penetrating radar is versatile.
 The non-destructive electromagnetic radiation operates in the microwave band.
 It is effective in a variety of media, from ice, rock, and soil to freshwater, structures, and concrete.
-When integrated with calibration techniques, GPS technology and the 3D capabilities of a sophisticated imaging system, it is appropriate for a wide range of applications.
+When integrated with calibration techniques, GPS technology, and the 3D capabilities of a sophisticated imaging system, it is appropriate for a wide range of applications.

-Identifying rebar, embedded utilities and post-tension cable locations are critical to maintaining safety for equipment operators as well as the public.
+Identifying rebar post-tension cables and embedded utility locations is critical to maintaining safety for equipment operators as well as the public.
 For those involved in concrete cutting, structural integrity is paramount.
-GPR offers a safe, reliable option for working in an unstable environment.
-Real-time results allow accurate inspection of concrete slabs and structures, from columns, balconies, bridges, and tunnels to decks, roofs and ceilings.
+GPR systems offer a safe, reliable option for working in an unstable environment.
+Real-time results allow accurate inspection of concrete slabs and structures, from columns, balconies, bridges, and tunnels to decks, roofs, and ceilings.

-Due to its noninvasive nature, GPR can be used to check the structural condition of asphalt and pavement structures at airports.
-Completing forensic and environmental surveys at night reduce or eliminate flight traffic or safety impacts.
+Due to its noninvasive nature, GPR data can be used to analyze the structural condition of asphalt and pavement structures at airports.
+Completing forensic and environmental surveys at night reduces or eliminates flight traffic or safety impacts.
 If rehabilitation or new construction is needed, GPR scanning can identify the best locations for the asphalt, concrete or pavement to be cut, which reduces downtime.

-Finding underground pipes and conduits can be challenging.
+Pipe, conduit, and underground utility locating can be challenging.
 Rerouting and replacing them can be costly and time-consuming.
 The disturbance to the environment and disruption of typical traffic patterns is inconvenient and frustrating for everyone involved.
 GPR utilizes resources more efficiently than conventional methods as it’s less invasive.
 As the operator can see the pipe locations, there is no unnecessary digging or drilling required.

 Due to their differing materials, structures need a wide GPR scanning frequency range to assess integrity and damage at a variety of resolutions.
 Large depths require lower frequencies than shallow distances.
 Higher resolutions are also achieved with higher MHz, delivering an increased level of detail.
 Each frequency offers one set of features.
 Multiple frequencies provide detailed information, enabling you to collect more data for a more accurate subsurface image.